 In the airport, people may offer to help you get from point to point who aren’t airport personnel and they'll expect a tip.
 Also, we stopped in a town driving from camp to camp.
 When we parked at the local grocery store, a group of kids tried to get us to pay them to watch our car….Simply say no thanks to all of it and keep moving.

 5. 45 minutes late is right on time…..

 6. Some safaris are passive.

 Counterintuitive right?
-In Botswana, the routine at the camp we stayed was something like this: Breakfast then a morning drive.
+In Botswana, the routine at the camp we stayed at went something like this: Breakfast then a morning drive.
 See tons of wildlife.
 Stop for morning tea (with silverware and china!).
 See more wildlife.
 Return to camp for lunch.
 Relax.
 Afternoon drive.
 See tons of wildlife, maybe catch a “Mutual of Omaha’s Wild Kingdom” moment.
 Stop for afternoon cocktails (with linens and martini shakers!).
 See more wildlife.
 Return to camp.
-Pre-dinner cocktail.
+Pre-dinner cocktails.
 Dinner.
-After dinner cocktail.
+After dinner cocktails.
 Return to “tent”.
 Repeat next day.
 Not a lot of physical activity, but I suppose the point is to wind down so you can appreciate all the incredible things you’re seeing.